Calories, not protein, matter most for fat gain

 "It's an interesting scientific study, but from an obesity standpoint, I don't think it tells us anything," he told Reuters Health.

-Levine said there are a couple of messages people outside a strict scientific study can take away from the findings -- especially that weight gain or loss might not be the best way to track how healthy a person's diet is.
+But Levine said there are a couple of messages that people outside of a strict scientific study can take away from the findings -- especially that weight gain or loss might not be the best way to track how healthy a person's diet is.

 Bray agreed.